 - Frank Alles, Stereo Times

-Der AHB2 amplifier ist drastisch andes aufgebaut als herkömliche Verstärker.
+Der AHB2 amplifier ist drastisch anders aufgebaut als herkömliche Verstärker.

 Eine unkonventionelle Stromversorgung sichert eine feste Regelung und niedrigen ripple zugleich mit niedrigsten magnetischen Feldern.

-Das Ergebnis ist ein kühl laufender AHB2 mit einem Signal-Rausch-Abstand von 132 dB132 dB mit Verzerrungswerten unterhalb der Messgrenze der besten Messgeräte.
+Das Ergebnis ist ein kühl laufender AHB2 mit einem Signal-Rausch-Abstand von 132 dB, mit Verzerrungswerten unterhalb der Messgrenze der besten Messgeräte.